mk12/rainbowterm/README.md

 # Rainbowterm

-Rainbowterm is a tool for managing color schemes in [iTerm2][i2].
+Rainbowterm is a tool for managing color themes in [iTerm2][].

 Why use Rainbowterm?

-- You like changing your color scheme often.
-- You want it to be as easy as possible.

-Here are its coolest features:

-- Switch to a new color scheme with [fzf][fzf].
+- Switch themes with a few keystrokes, quickly finding the one you want.
+- Let it choose a theme for you, optimized for ambient conditions.
-- Transition between themes with a fading animation.
+- Automatically switch themes periodically. _With a fading transition!_
-- Automatically pick themes based on time of day and display brightness.

 ## Install

-Install with [Homebrew][hb]:
+Install with [Homebrew][]:

 1. `brew tap mk12/rainbowterm https://github.com/mk12/rainbowterm`
 2. `brew install rainbowterm`